 Entity Findings Recommendations Respond Within

 Santa Cruz County 9 1 60 Days

 Board of 12 2 September 1, 2007

-Supervisors 20 3 -
+Supervisors 20 3

-Santa Cruz County 5, 13, 14 4 & 5 90 Days

-Probation Dept. October 1, 2007
+Santa Cruz County Sheriff's Dept. 5, 13, 14 4 90 Days October 1, 2007

 Juvenile Hall

 Santa Cruz County Juvenile Hall, located at 3650 Graham Hill Road, was built in 1968.
 Undergoing several modifications over the years, the facility currently has a capacity level of 42 beds.
 The Juvenile Hall site also houses Juvenile Court and some of the Probation Departments' offices.
 About 25 of the county's approximately 70 probation officers are dedicated to serving juveniles.